Soleiman Mehdizadeh: Biography

 He traveled to Japan in 1977, to Tokyo, and started practicing Kendo.
-After a while he returned to Iran; but, again, in 1978, he went to Japan and in Nishiyama's Dojo practiced Kendo.
+After a while, he returned to Iran; but, again, in 1978, he went to Japan and in Nishiyama's Dojo practiced Kendo.
 He also learned Iaido from Totsuka and Goju-ryu Karate under Yamamoto.

 Foundation history: Kendo & Iaido in Iran

-The teaching of the traditional martial art of Kendo-Iaido in Iran was founded by Soleiman Mehdizadeh.
+Soleiman Mehdizadeh founded the teaching of the traditional martial art of Kendo-Iaido in Iran.
 In 1980, the International Martial Arts Federation started supervising Kendo & Iaido (Samurai).
 The formal training, which was under the control of Mehdizadeh, was in the Fencing Hall (Martial Arts Hall at the time).
-In the same year the Japan Broadcasting Corporation (NHK) prepared a film about the first samurai martial arts training class in Iran and then broadcast it on Jan.
-6th 1983.
+In the same year, the Japan Broadcasting Corporation (NHK) prepared a film about the first samurai martial arts training class in Iran and then broadcast it on Jan.
+6th, 1983.
 Simultaneously Islamic Republic of Iran Broadcasting (IRIB) filmed a documentary showing martial arts exercises demonstrated by Mehdizadeh.
-Since Mehdizadeh had to stay in Japan for several months each year, for follow-up technical and specialty exercises, his masters advised him to reside in Japan, in order to pass higher level exams in Kendo-Iaido.
-Returning to Iran in 1994, Mehdizadeh recommenced training of students, under the supervision of the Karate Federation of the Islamic Republic of Iran.
+Since Mehdizadeh had to stay in Japan for several months each year for follow-up technical and specialty exercises, his masters advised him to reside in Japan to pass higher-level exams in Kendo-Iaido.
+Returning to Iran in 1994, Mehdizadeh recommenced training of students under the supervision of the Karate Federation of the Islamic Republic of Iran.